Phurba-Sherpa/Phurba-Sherpa/README.md

 #### Currently focused on
 - Mastering responsive design with pure html and css
-- API Design with node.js
+- API Design with node.js (Prisma, postgres)
 - VIM (planning to switch)
 - Next.js